varocketry/guitar-mastery-hub/public/lessons/lesson_029_complete_performance_preparation.md

 **Revelation 3: Your Music Needs to Be Heard**

-**José González:** *"I wrote songs for three years before I played them for anyone.
+**JosÃ© GonzÃ¡lez:** *"I wrote songs for three years before I played them for anyone.
 THREE YEARS.
 Just me, my guitar, my bedroom.
 When I finally performed, people told me: 'Why didn't you share this sooner?
 We needed these songs.'
 I realized I'd been selfish.
 Not sharing your music isn't humility—it's withholding.
 Someone, somewhere needs to hear what you're creating."*

 **The truth about sharing:**
 - Your music isn't just for you